Basis-Theory/docs/source/includes/elements/_intro.md

 <aside class="header-intro-box">
     <span>
         <h4>Elements Documentation</h4>
-        <p class="header-intro-body2-font">Explore how to quickly start using our elements to tokenize anything.</p>
+        <p class="header-intro-body2-font">Explore how to quickly start using our Elements to tokenize credit cards.</p>
         <h6>QUICK LINKS</h6>
         <span class="intro-quick-links">
             <a href="#getting-started">Before You Begin</a>